What to Know About the Deadly Truck Incident in Stockholm

 Who did it?

-The police say no arrests have been made in connection with the crash, according to ITV News.
+The truck's driver ran into the crowd and has not been found.
+"We have no contact with the person or persons who drove the truck," police chief, Dan Eliasson told a news conference.
+No arrests have been made in connection with the crash, according to ITV News, but a manhunt is underway.
 This statement came after the prime minister's announcement that one person has been detained.

 A Swedish brewing company confirmed that the vehicle used in the incident was one of their trucks.
 The truck, which is pictured jutting out of the department store, was apparently stolen on Friday morning, while its driver was attempting to unload goods.